jsdealy/latin/miscellae/guideToLatinConversation.md

 Forms of Conversation,

-Everyone after his man-
+Everyone after his manner.
-ner.

 To read recto tono.

 Seeing the time it is.

-As near as I can re-
+As near as I can remember.
-member.

 This is easy.